1. Poland in 1989

 Bonn: March 1990

 The BRD proposes talks on a monetary union with East Germany, that is decisive.
 In the first free elections in the GDR in March, the CDU, with the D-mark, is the big winner.
-The East German Lothar de Mazier (CDU) forms a coalition government which, under Article 23 of the West German constitution, ask for reunification.
-On July 1, the Deutsch mark becomes the currency also in East Germany, but the problem of reunification remains.
-The status of the ‘new’ Germany to arrange a 2 plus 4 formula devised.
-2 = Germanys (East and West), the 4 = the occupiers (United States, Great Britain, France and the Soviet Union).
-The key question is whether a united Germany as a whole, not partial, will be a member of NATO (U.S. condition).
-On the pic: “united” mark
+The East German Lothar de Mazier (CDU) forms a coalition government which (under Article 23 of the constitution of West Germany) asks for reunification.
+So on July 1, the German mark became also the currency in East Germany, but the problem of a full reunification remained.
+To arrange the status of a ‘new’ Germany a 2 plus 4 formula was devised.
+The 2 for Germany (East and West), the 4 for the big occupiers (United States, Great Britain, France and the Soviet Union).
+The key question is whether a united Germany as a whole, not partial, will be a member of NATO (U.S. pre-condition).
+On the picture: the “united” mark

 Moscow: July 1990